dsuch/pymqi/README.md

 # Python library for IBM MQ

-PyMQI is a production-ready Python extension for IBM MQ (formerly known as WebSphere MQ and MQSeries), which for 20+ years has been used by thousands of companies around the world with their queue managers running on Linux, Windows, UNIX and z/OS.
+PyMQI is a production-ready, open-source Python extension for IBM MQ (formerly known as WebSphere MQ and MQSeries).

+For 20+ years, the library has been used by thousands of companies around the world with their queue managers running on Linux, Windows, UNIX and z/OS.

 ## Sample code